-Michel Rolland runs with his wife Dany a laboratory with about a dozen employees in Pomerol, whose analytical services form the basis for the diverse consulting activities.
-They own four wineries, these are the already belonging to Rolland's grandfather parent Château Le Bon Pasteur (Pomerol), Château Berineau St. Vincent (Lalande de Pomerol), Château Rolland-Maillet (St-Émilion) and Château Fontenil (Fronsac).
-In addition, there are joint ventures with various wineries in Spain.
+Michel Rolland and his wife Dany run a laboratory in Pomerol with around a dozen employees, whose analytical services form the basis for the wide range of advisory activities.
+You own four wineries, these are the main business owned by Rolland's grandfather, Château Le Bon Pasteur (Pomerol), Château Berineau St. Vincent (Lalande de Pomerol), Château Rolland-Maillet (St-Émilion) and Chateau Fontenil (Fronsac).
+There are also joint ventures with various wineries in Spain.
 Argentina and South Africa,

-Rolland has been active on more than 100 companies on every continent.
-The supported wineries read like a Who's Who of the international wine world.
-In France, among others Château Angélus.
-Château Ausone.
+Rolland has worked for well over 100 companies on all continents.
+The supported wineries read like a who's who of the international wine world.
+In France, these included Château Angélus.
+Chateau Ausone.
 Château Beau-Séjour-Bécot.
-Château Beauséjour Duffau Lagarosse.
+Château Beauséjour Duffau-Lagarosse.
 Château Belgrave.
 Château Bonalgue.
 Château Canon.
-Château Citran.
-Château Clinet.
-Château de Camensac.
+Chateau Citran.
+Chateau Clinet.
+Chateau de Camensac.
 Château Destieux.
 Château Figeac.
-Château Kirwan.
+Chateau Kirwan.
 Château La Gaffelière.
 Château La Dominique.
 Château Larmande.
 Château Laroque.
-Château Lascombes.
+Chateau Lascombes.
 Château La Tour Carnet.
 Château La Tour-Martillac.
 Château Léoville-Poyferré.
 Château Le Pin.
 Château L'Évangile.
 Château Malescot Saint-Exupéry.
-Château Pape-Clément.
-Château Pavie.
-Château Pontet-Canet.
+Château Pape-Clement.
+Chateau Pavie.
+Chateau Pontet-Canet.
 Château Prieuré-Lichine.
-Château Puech skin.
+Château Puech-Haut.
 Château Smith-Haut-Lafitte.
 Château Troplong-Mondot and Chateau Valandraud, Others included Lapostolle (Chile), Marqués de Griñón (Spain), Ornellaia (Italy), Simi Winery (California) and Trapiche (Argentina).